delaneyj/datastar/tools/intellij-plugin/README.md

   Download the [latest release](https://github.com/khalwat/datastar-jetbrains-plugin/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Errata

+- The Datastar support plugin does have inline documentation and links to the official documentation, but due an [issue with the `web-types`](https://github.com/JetBrains/web-types/issues/85) implementation, it does not appear on hover currently.
+- Autocomplete of Datastar actions in attribute values is not implemented yet
+- CI build & release workflows are not implemented yet

+Brought to you by [nystudio107](https://nystudio107.com/)

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].